-- 1. Describe why how your ENT coblation surgery system is differentiated from other suppliers in terms of quality, material, and other relevant attributes. - 2.
-Provide a full list of catalog items with details. - 3.
-Include availability and lead times of your product in the supply chain environment - 4.
-Include any warranty information of your products.
+- 1. Describe how your sports medicine and arthroscopy supplies and instruments are differentiated from other suppliers in terms of quality, material, and other relevant attributes. - Please provide a full list of catalog items with details including treatment program categorization - 3.
+Please include availability and lead times of your product in the supply chain environment. - 4.
+Please confirm your ability to consign any of the stocked products - 5.
+Please include any warranty information of your products.